All Episodes

 Thank you.

-His theories are about that the objects on the moon were to be, you know, in people's living rooms on pay-per-view.
+And if his theories about the objects on the moon were to be in people's living rooms on pay-per-view, that would create a paradigm shift.

 Yeah, I would say that Hoagland's scenario is one of many, many parallel scenarios, any one of which might trigger the others.

-And I don't know whether I necessarily support that as the initial triggering event, but we are in for a paradigm shift, and I, boy, my trilogy of books amply describe that.
+And I don't know whether I necessarily support that as the initial triggering event, but we are in for a paradigm shift.

 The evidence is just so abundant.